 Russia, Saudi Arabia and Ukraine are among its largest foreign markets.
 Zhejiang Geely spokesman Yang Xueliang clarified that while Geely will be in joint development with Volvo and that this model will comply with U.S. and European standards, it will be sold in China first.Read the entire article Geely CEO confirms collaboration with Volvo over US-bound car

 Geely Automobile Holdings Ltd. is planning to commence exporting cars that it develops with Volvo Cars to the United States in 2016.
 The Chinese carmaker is counting on the Swedish brand's reputation for safety and reliability to help it compete in developed markets.
-Geely participated in the Detroit auto show in 2006 and failed in its attempted to market its units in the US due to lack of consumer recognition and confidence.
+Geely participated in the Detroit Auto Show in 2006 and failed in its attempt to market its units in the US due to lack of consumer recognition and confidence.

 Gui Shengyue, chief executive of Geely, told Bloomberg in an Aug.
 23 interview that their acquisition of Volvo enhanced their image, adding that overseas consumers are seeing them as an international company.